 Tooth infection or decay is another reason that extractions are often required.
 In many cases, this problem can be solved with antibiotics or root canal therapy.
 However, if a tooth has decayed too much to be treatable, then the dentist will have to extract it.
-Finally, if you have extra teeth, these need to be extracted in order to correct the problem of an overcrowded mouth.
+Finally, if you have extra teeth, these will need to be extracted to correct the problem of an overcrowded mouth.
 No matter what the case, we have the expertise to carefully and safely deal with tooth extraction to promote your dental health.

 How Long Does a Tooth Extraction Take?